uhuruos/CloverOS/README.md

 ### Steam stops working
 Start steam with `rm -R ~/.steam/ && steam &`

-### Upgrading wine or any other slotted package
-`sudo emerge -C wine wine-any && sudo emerge wine`

 ### Firefox and Pulseaudio
 Firefox 57+ still works with ALSA.
 If this changes, it will be built with apulse.